6 STEPS TO PREPARING A SUSTAINABILITY REPORT

-- The SDG Compass guides companies on how they can align their strategies and measure and manage their contributions to the realization of the SDGs.
+- The SDG Compass guides companies towards aligning their strategies; measuring and managing their contributions to the realization of the SDGs.

 - Making Global Goals Local Business: A New Era for Responsible Business.
 This overview of the UN Global Compact’s multi-year journey to “Make Global Goals Local Business” encourages driving awareness and responsible business action to support the achievement of the Sustainable Development Goals by 2030.

-- For a better understanding of how to report on SDGs, please visit GRI and the UN Global Compact’s collaboration, ‘Business Reporting on the SDGs’, a platform to help accelerate corporate reporting on the Global Goals.
-Reading this initiative’s report, analysis of the Goals and Targets, is recommended, as it aims to help companies understand how they impact the SDGs and their targets by providing a list of indicators to make reporting on the SDGs straightforward and simple.
+- For a better understanding of how to report on SDGs, please visit GRI and the UN Global Compact’s collaboration, ‘Business Reporting on the SDGs’.
+This platform helps accelerate corporate reporting on the Global Goals.
+Reading this initiative’s report, Analysis of the Goals and Targets is recommended.
+It aims to help companies understand how they impact the SDGs by providing a list of indicators to make reporting on the SDGs straightforward and simple.